TwoBitMachines/FlareEngineDocs/docs/html/_sources/systems/quest.rst.txt

    * - Quest UI
      - The reference to QuestUI, which will display quest information.
 This is optional.

+   * - Add To Journal
+     - If the item is found, it will be added to the specified journal if it exists in the scene.

    * - OnQuestAccepted
      - The Unity Event invoked when the quest has been accepted.